spanners/udacity/cs253/testapp/unit3/unit3-databases.markdown

 #Scaling DBs

-Done to alleviate queries/inserts on a database when it has too much load.
+Done to alleviate queries/inserts on a database when it has too much load or data

 ##Too much load?
 Replicate the DB

-###How & Why it's Done

 In most systems you have a lot more reads than you do writes.
 You can replicate the master DB onto slaves.
-This is commonly done so that the master can handle the writes and the slaves  can handle the reads (typically more frequent).
+This is commonly done so that the master can handle the writes and the slaves  can handle the reads.

 ###Downsides